Menu

 • Step 2: Data Collection.
 Data is prioritized by its importance and the scale of investment it represents.
 The collection involves ingesting raw data, which can be obtained through data sharing agreements, direct downloads, or web scraping.

 • Step 3: Data Tagging.
-Following collection, a subset of this data is tagged according to a taxonomy to facilitate model training, a process referred to as Data Tagging.
+Following collection, a subset of this data is labeled according to a taxonomy for developing a supervised large language model classifier and evaluating the taxonomy mapping.

-• Step 4b: Data Processing.
-Simultaneous with model development, data processing involves standardizing and combining data from all sources to create a uniform dataset, including adaptation activity attribution.
-Upon completion of processing data sources into a cohesive dataset, the classification model is applied over project names and descriptions to classify projects according to the CPI adaptation taxonomy.
+• Step 4b: Identifying Adaptation-Relevant Projects and Entities.
+Data from all sources are standardized and combined to create a uniform dataset, including adaptation activity attribution.
+Upon completion of processing data sources into a cohesive dataset, a classifier is applied over company, organization, and project names/descriptions to identify those with adaptation or dual benefits.

 We followed this approach to evaluate climate adaptation finance flows from the seven private institution types we evaluate as most likely to be financing adaptation given their ubiquity in the financial markets, engagement with one another, and exposure to climate risk.
 While these institutions do engage with one another and while capital flows between institution types, the analysis in this report is conducted at the institution level in order to more coherently assess each institution’s involvement in adaptation finance.